 Tai Chi & Qigong

-What is Tai Chi?
-Tai Chi* is martial art that is better known as an exercise.
-More precisely, an exercise for old people in the parks.
-But in reality, Tai Chi is actually a very sophisticated school of martial arts.
-Tai Chi was created by a Daoist monk called Zhang San Feng (14th Century) on Wudang Mountain.
+What is Taiji*?
+Taiji is martial art that is better known as an exercise.
+More precisely, an exercise for the elderly in park.
+But in reality, Taiji is actually a very sophisticated school of martial arts.
+Taiji was created by a Daoist monk called Zhang San Feng (14th Century) on Wudang Mountain.
 Zhang San Feng was inspired after watching a snake and crane fight.
-But the origins of Tai Chi go much deeper and further than that.
-Tai Chi combines the Daoist martials and health exercises going back thousands of years.
+But the origins of Taiji go much deeper and further than that.
+Taiji combines the Daoist martials and health exercises going back thousands of years.
 Zhang San Feng was a Shaolin monk before he converted to Daoism, so he already had experience in martial arts.
-Tai Chi is an internal martial arts that focuses on softness and the training of internal power, as opposed to hard external (muscular) power.
+Taiji is an internal martial arts that focuses on softness and the training of internal power, as opposed to hard external (muscular) power.
 Whilst there has been many masters over the ages, Zhang San Feng is widely credited to be the founder and Wudang Mountain is the spiritual home of internal martial arts.
 Long term practice of Taiji can help relieve symptoms associated with mental health, cardiac and musculoskeletal conditions.
 These include, but not limited to stress, blood pressure and back pain.
 Other benefits include improved balance, flexibility and mindfulness.

 * The correct pinyin spelling is Taijiquan, but it's better known as Tai Chi or Tai Chi Ch'uan in the West.